lostatc/retain-sync/docs/zielen.1.rst

 =======
 Whenever a profile is initialized, **zielen** will direct the user to start the daemon for that profile.
-The daemon monitors file access in the local directory and runs the **sync** command whenever a file is modified, with a cooldown period that's configurable in the profile config file (see FILES_).
+The daemon monitors file access in the local directory and runs the **sync** command at a regular interval, which is configurable in the profile config file (see FILES_).
+The default interval is 20 minutes.

 A sync conflict occurs when a file has been modified in both the local and remote directories since the last sync.
 Such conflicts are handled by renaming